-The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2018 through 2037.
+The load and energy forecast (Forecast) was prepared for a 20 year period, beginning fiscal year 2019 through 2038.
 The Forecast was prepared on a monthly basis using municipal utility data provided to FMPA by the ARP Participants and load data maintained by FMPA.
 Historical and projected economic and demographic data were provided by the Bureau of Economic and Business Research (BEBR) at the University of Florida and Woods & Poole Economics, nationally recognized providers of such data, from which averages were developed for the forecast horizon.
 The Forecast also relied on information regarding local economic and demographic issues specific to each ARP Participant.
 Weather data was provided by the National Oceanic and Atmospheric Administration (NOAA) for a variety of weather stations in close proximity to the ARP Participants.
 The Forecast assumes normal weather conditions, as reported by NOAA and reflecting the 1981-2010 period.

-The Forecast reflects the City of Fort Meade's establishment of Contract Rate of Delivery (CROD) effective on January 1, 2015, and FMPA's obligation to serve up to a maximum of 9.009 MW of the load requirements of Fort Meade.
-However, Ft.
-Meade has executed a supplemental agreement with the ARP such that the ARP will serve all of Ft.
-Meade's load as if Ft.
-Meade had not effectuated CROD, and this incremental load is included in the ARP's resource balance herein over the forecast horizon.
-In addition, the Forecast reflects the City of Green Cove Spring's establishment of CROD effective on January 1, 2020, and an estimate of FMPA's obligation to serve up to a maximum of 27.6 MW of load requirements of Green Cove Springs.
-As discussed above, the actual amount of the CROD for the City of Green Cove Springs will be determined, pursuant to contract terms by December 1, 2019.
+The Forecast reflects the City of Fort Meade's and the City of Green Cove Springs' establishment of Contract Rate of Delivery (CROD).
+However, both Ft.
+Meade and Green Cove Springs have executed a supplemental agreement with the ARP such that the ARP will serve all of Ft.
+Meade's and Green Cove Springs' load for the majority of the TYSP study period as if such Participants had not effectuated CROD, and this incremental load is included in the ARP's resource balance herein over the forecast horizon.
 The results of the Base Case forecast are discussed in Section 3.6.1.